ryersondmp/sa11y-website/src/developers/props.md

 ### sa11y.sanitizeHTML(string)

 This function takes a string containing HTML as input and returns a sanitized version where special characters are replaced with their respective HTML entities.
 It's particularly useful when returning text within a tooltip, ensuring that any potentially harmful content is properly escaped to prevent security vulnerabilities.

+### sa11y.truncateString(string, maxLength)

+Truncates a string to the specified length and appends an ellipsis.
+Useful for shortening content in tooltip messages.

 ## Feedback